leangjia/blender_docs/trunk/blender_docs/manual/files/import_export/alembic.rst

 Scene Options
 -------------

-Start Frame and End Frame
+Frame Start, End
    Sets the frame range to export to Alembic.
 This defaults to the current scene frame range.

 Sub-frame Sampling
    These options control the sub-frame sampling of animations.

-   Transform Samples
+   Samples Transform
       Transform Samples sets the number of times per frame at which animated transformations are sampled and written to Alembic.
-   Geometry Samples
+   Geometry
       Geometry Samples sets the same, but then for animated geometry.
-   Shutter Open/Close
+   Shutter Open, Close
       Shutter Open/Close define the interval [open, close] over which those samples are taken.
       The valid range is -1 to 1, where -1 indicates the previous frame, 0 indicates the current frame, and 1 indicates the next frame.